lukitos/react-native-workshop/README.md

 2. In order to run the iOS version, be sure to have Xcode installed.
 You can go to Mac App Store (https://itunes.apple.com/us/app/xcode/id497799835?mt=12) to install.
 If you already have Xcode installed, please make sure it’s version 9.4 or newer.

+3. Run the following command in a Terminal:

+`npm install -g react-native-cli`

 In order to get started use the following command to clone a starting point of the project:

 `git clone -b starter-project https://github.com/lukitos/react-native-workshop.git`